alexvasilkov/AndroidCommons/README.md

 #### How to build ####

 You need [Maven](http://maven.apache.org/) to build the project.
-Just run `mvn clean install` from project's root, jar file will be generated into `target` folder.
+Just run `mvn clean install` from project's root, jar file and javadocs will be generated into `target` folder.

 #### License ####